vonschutter/RTD-Setup/core/README.md

 | --------------------------------------------------- |
 | ![1683625615788](image/README/1683625615788.png)      |

 ## RTD Power Tools Library Usage:

-The RTD Toolset is a collection of scripts intended to facilitate adding, optional and highly usefull, software to a vanilla install of Debian, SUSE, or RedHat based distributions automatically.
+The RTD Toolset is a collection of scripts intended to facilitate adding, optional and highly useful, software to a vanilla install of Debian, SUSE, or RedHat based distributions automatically.
 This tool could be useful for a smaller OEM to load systems in a consistent and easy way.
-Alternatively; an individual may simply want to have an easy way to reload or install another version of Linux without the hasstle of adding all the software or answering all the setup questions.
+Alternatively; an individual may simply want to have an easy way to reload or install another version of Linux without the hassle of adding all the software or answering all the setup questions.

  Consider this usecase: You want to move from one distribution to another.
 To move to a different distribution from the one that you are currently using all you would need to do is run the **rtd-me.sh.cmd** by opening a terminal and typing: